 Wrestling is family entertainment (apparently), and it's a family business.
 The industry is replete with famous households which have farmed in-ring livestock for generations.
 The names just roll off the tongue.

 Siblings?
 Those are ten a penny.
 Twins?
 Statistically improbable, but there seems to be even more of them (because one Bella just isn't enough).
 And WWE are never shy about informing us if someone is a second, or even third generation wrestler.
-Heck, it's only a matter of time before we have a fourth generation wrestler - and at 6'7" and 300lbs, Cedric Rougeau is surely an exciting prospect for Vince McMahon.
-Hope they've got a bigger Mountie costume.
+Heck, it's only a matter of time before we have a fourth generation wrestler (at 6'7" and 300lbs, Cedric Rougeau must have tempted Vince McMahon at some point.
+Obviously couldn't find a Mountie costume big enough.)

 What about those guys and gals you didn't know were related though?
 In an industry always eager to give a performer a boost any way it can, it's rare for any significant familial connection to not be entirely and endlessly capitalised on.
-But for every Roman Reigns, there's a Michael McGillicutty, whose heritage remains hidden (in his case, until the company realised they were bloody stupid).
+But for every Roman Reigns, there's a Michael McGillicutty, whose heritage remains hidden (in his case, until the company realised it was bloody stupid).

 Here's eight sets of grapplers you didn't realise shared family ties.
 Warning: some are positively tenuous.